oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 servers reject requests with URIs that don't match what was registered, is also required to prevent such attacks.

-## Other Recommendations

-Authorization servers SHOULD NOT allow clients to influence their `client_id` or `sub` value or any other claim if that can cause confusion with a genuine resource owner (see (#client_impersonating)).

 # Native Applications {#native-applications}